jlyheden/puppet-tinyproxy/README.markdown

 include tinyproxy
 </pre>

-The module supports a bunch of parameters, check the init.pp for more details, however a overriden parameter could look something like:
+The module supports a bunch of parameters, check the init.pp for more details, however here's an example on how to override a few parameters:
 <pre>
 class { 'tinyproxy':
     listen             => '127.0.0.1',
     port               => 8080,
-    timeout => 60
+    connection_timeout => 60
 }
 </pre>